 These are tough times for everyone.
-If you live in the UK, you'll be experiencing your fourth week of lockdown in a bid to combat coronavirus and save lives.
+Many of us all over the world are experiencing a lockdown in a bid to combat coronavirus and save lives.

-Although restrictions are like nothing we've seen before, they aren't as severe as some other countries where people aren't even allowed to leave their homes.
+Although restrictions are like nothing we've seen before, here in the UK they aren't as severe as some other countries where people aren't even allowed to leave their homes.
 That might change for us, too.
 And we don't know how long this will continue.

 But rather than feel disheartened, we're all rallying together to adapt and make the best of things.
 Some of us are finding it easier than others, however.
 So I've taken the time to delve into wisdom from those who are familiar with isolation.
 Who are happy to be alone.